Faculty Identities Matter

 - Examine the salient dimensions of your own multifaceted social identity

-- Discuss skills and supports regarding "coming out" in relation to both LGBT and other identities
+- Discuss skills and supports regarding “coming out” in relation to LGBT and other identities

 - Practice reflective critical thinking, a practice that will allow you to support and foster your students’ critical thinking practices with respect to social identity

-Brian Buford is the director of the Office for LGBT Services at the University of Louisville, the first office of its kind in Kentucky.
+Brian Buford is the director of the LGBT Center and assistant provost for diversity at the University of Louisville.
 In that position, he helped implement health insurance and other benefits for domestic partners, added gender identity to the university's nondiscrimination policy, and initiated new LGBT organizations and programs to enhance campus life.
 Prior to that, he worked as a director of organizational effectiveness for UofL's human resources department, where he facilitated supervisory training and employee recognition.
 In 2010, Buford was selected as one of Louisville's "connectors," people who achieve remarkable results through their unique style of trusted leadership.
-He counts among his most treasured accomplishments a thru-hike of the 2,175 mile Appalachian Trail in 2007 and Spain's 500-mile Camino de Santiago in 2012.
+He counts among his most treasured accomplishments a thru-hike of the 2,175 mile Appalachian Trail in 2007 and Spain’s 500-mile Camino de Santiago in 2012.

-Nisha Gupta, Ph.D., is the Ideas to Action (i2a) specialist for culminating experiences.
-Prior to this position, she was the associate director for professional development programs of the Graduate School at Syracuse University.
-She comes to i2a with a background in curricular design, teaching and learning, and Women and Gender studies.
+Dr. Nisha Gupta is the Ideas to Action (i2a) specialist for culminating experiences.
+Prior to joining UofL in 2009, she was the associate director for professional development programs of the Graduate School at Syracuse University.
+She has a background in curricular design, teaching and learning, and women and gender studies.